rnbwdsh/nintendo_hireme/README.md

 ### Forward 2 - Galois field 2
 A typical integer matrix multiplication would require simple matrix inversion which could be done with algorithms like the gauss inversion.

 But in our case, the input and output-fields are single bits, so every bit in the input is XOR'ed with a certain set of bits in the input field.
-As binary numbers are quite common, there is a special algebraic structure called GF2 ([galois field 2](https://en.wikipedia.org/wiki/GF(2))) which is a special kind of fields that only has two numbers and defines the multiplication as a logical and and the addition as a logical or.
+As binary numbers are quite common, there is a special algebraic structure called GF2 ([galois field 2](https://en.wikipedia.org/wiki/GF(2))) which is a special kind of fields that only has two numbers and defines the multiplication as a logical AND, and the addition as a logical XOR.
 It can be seen as a 1-bit-integer-number that can overflow, so the only difference from regular integer numbers is that the addition of 1+1 is 0, not 2 (as this would be outside our field).

 The python-based computer algebra system [SageMath](https://www.sagemath.org/) already knows how to work with matrices of GF2 and inverting them is as simple as calling `matrix(GF(2), input_matrix).inverse()`.
 But as SageMath is not widely available and a pain to install, a numpy-version from [[here]](https://npdeep.github.io/matrix-inversion-gf2.html) using reduced row-echelon form is included.